Start9Labs/documentation/source/support/FAQ/bitcoin-faq.rst

 I get the following error from LND: "Error ECONNREFUSED Fetching Info Failed!
 Unknown Error."
 What's wrong?
 -----------------------------------------------------------------------------------------------------------
 LND is waiting for Bitcoin to completely sync, and then needs to catch up on block scanning itself.
 This may take several minutes, and in some cases might require a restart of the LND service.
-Do this if the process takes more than 5-10min.
+Do this if the process takes more than 5-10 minutes.

 What's the best way to move a small lightning balance?
 ------------------------------------------------------